Q&A: BACKGROUND CHECKS

 10. What if I disagree with the background check results?

 The FCRA grants you the right to dispute the results of your background check.
-GIS will provide you complete information and instructions about how to dispute the background check results.
-GIS will also provide you information about how to request a copy of your background check results.
+Hire Right will provide you complete information and instructions about how to dispute the background check results.
+Hire Right will also provide you information about how to request a copy of your background check results.

 11. Whom do I contact with further questions?